pycom/pycom-documentation/firmwareapi/pycom/network/lora/pymesh.md

 #### mesh.single\(\)

 Returns `True` if this node is the only Leader or Router in the current Mesh network.
-In other words, returns `True`, if this is the only Router or Leader node in the current Pymesh.

 ```python
 >>> pymesh.single()